-- Joint physical and legal custody —This option is available for parents who cooperate well and are each able to maintain a residence suitable for the children.
+- Joint physical and legal custody —This option is suitable for parents who cooperate well and are each able to maintain a residence suitable for the children.
 Each parent must also have schedules flexible enough so they can be the primary caregiver for days at a time.

-- Joint physical with sole legal custody — This custody arrangement works for parents who can maintain a residence suitable for the children and act as primary caregiver, but due to a child’s special needs and one parent’s expertise, that parent is better equipped to make decisions for the child’s health and welfare.
+- Joint physical custody with sole legal custody — This type of custody works well if both parents can act as primary caregivers and maintain residences suitable for the child, but one parent is shown to be better able to make sound decisions about the child’s health, education and welfare.

-- Joint legal custody with sole physical custody — This arrangement works well for parents who are both responsible and engaged in their children’s lives, but career obligations or a lack of financial resources prevent one parent from acting as the primary caregiver.
-The noncustodial parent is allowed frequent parenting time (visitation).
+- Joint legal custody with sole physical custody — Even when both parents are capable of making decisions about the child’s upbringing, one parent’s career demands or lack of financial resources may prevent that parent from acting as a primary caregiver.
+In that situation, the noncustodial parent is allowed frequent visitation.

-- Sole custody to one parent with restricted visitation — In situations where unsupervised time with one parent might be detrimental to the child, the court can order visits to be supervised until it is clear that the parent has reformed certain behavior and/or is not a threat to the child’s well-being.
+- Sole legal and physical custody to one parent, restricted visitation — In some cases, time alone with one parent might be detrimental to the child given the parent’s drug or alcohol use or a history of abusive behavior.
+A court may require visits to be supervised by a third party until it is clear that the parent is not a threat to the child’s well-being.

 Get reliable assistance with child custody issues from our Springfield attorneys

-Lowther Johnson Attorneys at Law, LLC has served parents in Springfield and other southwestern Missouri communities for more than 40 years.
-Our personalized divorce services protect your parental rights and address your concerns for your children’s welfare.
+At Lowther Johnson, Attorneys at Law, LLC, we help parents throughout southwestern Missouri devise tailored parenting plans for child custody arrangements.
+Our experienced divorce attorneys protect your parental rights and address your concerns for your children’s welfare.
 For trustworthy legal counsel, call 417-866-7777 or contact us online to schedule a consultation.